 These fruits begin their life as berries.
 This is known to be a native to India, particularly the southern region.
 These days, however, peppercorns are also grown in other tropical places.
 Based on some archeological evidence, people used pepper way back in 2000 BC in India.
 During this era, they used peppercorn for many things, including mummification ceremonies.

-Peppercorns can last a year but lose their zest after four years.
+Peppercorns will lose their zest after four years.
 Whole peppercorns should be stored in sealed containers placed in a dry and cool place for at least one year.
 Sources reveal that sealed and properly stored peppercorns can remain viable for three years.
 Ground peppercorns start to lose their flavor for about four months.

 The shelf life of fresh or raw peppercorns at room temperature: